 Air passenger transport - monthly statistics

-Slovenia, Luxembourg and Estonia recorded the highest increase in air passenger transport among the EU countries in 2017.
+Austria, Latvia and Hungary recorded the highest increase in air passenger transport among the EU countries in 2019.

 This article describes the recent monthly development of passenger transport by air in the European Union (EU).
 A distinction is made between national (domestic), intra and extra-EU transport, and the article also looks at the importance of airports.